AI Glossary

 Multimodal AI

-AI systems that process and understand multiple data types simultaneously - text, images, audio, and video - for comprehensive analysis and generation
+AI systems that process and understand multiple data types simultaneously - text, images, audio, and video - for comprehensive analysis and generation.

 multimodalcross-modalAI systems+1